sagniknitr/EDGEMW/roadmap.md

         3. timeout based Sliding window buffer manager, hash TBL and other ds

 6. File systems
-    1. use MMAP for larger file seeks, writes and reads
-    2. support sync and async features when CPU in idling mode
+    1. support sync and async features when CPU in idling mode
-    3. watching the files with inotify and notifying it to the corresponding registered callbak
+    2. watching the files with inotify and notifying it to the corresponding registered callbak
-    4. unix domain socket interface support for `LogSrv`
+    3. unix domain socket interface support for `LogSrv`

 7. Thread pools
     1. worker threads independent of the evtloop - thread scheduling